TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 1. Create a new function named `getHumanChoice`.
 1. Write the code so that `getHumanChoice` will return one of the valid choices depending on what the user inputs.
    - **Hint**: Use the [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) method to get the user's input.
-   - You do not need to handle reprompting if the user enters an invalid input, as that would require things we will teach later.
+   - You do not need to handle re-prompting if the user enters an invalid input, as that would require things we will teach later.
 For now, just assume the user will always enter a valid choice.
 1. Test what your function returns by using `console.log`.

 #### Step 4: Declare the players score variables